HOW AMERICA GATHERS · THANKSGIVING

 What is kalua turkey?

-Kalua turkey is a Hawaiian Thanksgiving dish in which a turkey is seasoned with Hawaiian sea salt and smoke and cooked low and slow — traditionally buried overnight in an imu, an underground oven of fire-heated lava rock and ti leaves — until the meat shreds like pulled pork.
-It's served local-style with two scoops of rice and macaroni salad, and it marries Native Hawaiian cooking with the American holiday.
+Kalua turkey is a Hawaiian Thanksgiving dish in which a turkey is seasoned with Hawaiian sea salt and smoke and cooked low and slow, traditionally buried overnight in an imu, an underground oven of fire-heated lava rock and ti leaves, until the meat shreds like pulled pork.
+It is served local-style with two scoops of rice and macaroni salad, and it marries Native Hawaiian cooking with the American holiday.

 What is kalua turkey?